spikelynch/spikelynch.github.io/code.md

 #### Policies and Code of Conduct

 Throughout these policies, we refers to the Research Bazaar team of volunteers.
-This includes mebmers of the organising committee, workshop instructors and helpers, session facilitators and background technical hosts.
+This includes members of the organising committee, workshop instructors and helpers, session facilitators and background technical hosts.

 By registering to attend a workshop or presentation at the Sydney Research Bazaar, **you agree to be bound by these policies and Code of Conduct.**